Cherry tomato confit on a plate.

 There isn’t anything challenging about this recipe other than the long cook time.
 But your patience will be rewarded.
 Trust me.

-1. Preheat the oven.
-A low and slow roast is key to confit.
-That’s why the oven is only at 250 degrees F.
+Preheat the oven to 250 degrees F. A low and slow roast is key to confit.

-5. Roast the tomatoes for 2 to 2-1/2 hours.
+2. Roast the tomatoes for 2-1/2 to 3 hours.
 They are ready when they are very wrinkled and juicy.

 • Pasta is the most obvious way to serve the tomatoes.
 Cook your noodles until they are al dente.
 In the last few minutes they are simmering, start heating the tomatoes in a large skillet over low heat.
 Then toss in the pasta.
-Finish it with grated Parmesan.
+Finish it with grated Parmesan cheese.

 • Pizza: The tomatoes are fantastic for a pizza topping.
 Or they will be so soft that you can even take a fork and mash them into a chunky, almost sauce to spread on the crust.